 Once you have an idea of your career path or preferred job you will need to find an employer who is interested in employing you as an apprentice or trainee.

-You can do this by looking in the job vacancy ads in your local paper or online, contacting an Apprenticeship Network Provider in your region to assist you with job-matching services, directly contacting employers in the industry you'd like to work in, or contacting a Group Training Organisation (GTO).
+You can do this by looking in the job vacancy ads in your local paper or online, contacting an Australian Apprenticeship Support Network (AASN) Provider in your region to assist you with job-matching services, directly contacting employers in the industry you'd like to work in, or contacting a Group Training Organisation (GTO).
 GTOs are organisations that employ apprentices and trainees and place them with a host business for their employment and training.

 You can also visit jobsearch.gov.au.
 This website advertises apprenticeships and traineeships in your local area and has details of your local Job Services Australia providers who can also help you.